mervecoskunn/lotus-project/README.md

 #### Product Detail

 User can click one selected product and go to directly product detail page.
+User can read all about of this product and can see reviews and avarage rating.

 ![Product Detail View](documentation/product-detail.png)